Women @ G+T

 Several other Gilbert + Tobin women also contribute to the community.
 For example:

-- Moya Dodd, a partner in our Competition + Regulatory practice and a former Australian team representative with the Matildas, is the first Australian woman to be appointed to the FIFA Executive Committee, serves as an Executive Committee Member of the Asian Football Confederation, is a Board Member of Football Federation Australia, member of the International Council of Arbitration for Sport and named one of the AFR’s Top 200 Women of Influence in 2014.
+- Moya Dodd, Partner, is a former Australian team representative with the Matildas, is the first Australian woman to be appointed to the FIFA Executive Committee, serves as an Executive Committee Member of the Asian Football Confederation, is a Board Member of Football Federation Australia, member of the International Council of Arbitration for Sport and named one of the AFR’s Top 100 Women of Influence in 2014.

 - Partner Michelle Hannon is a director of the National Pro Bono Resource Centre and is a former director of the Public Interest Law Clearing House.

 Gilbert + Tobin is a member of the Diversity Council of Australia and were awarded an Employer of Choice for Women citation from the Equal Opportunity for Women in the Workplace Agency (EOWA) in 2010, 2011 and 2012 and 2013, 2014 for WGEA

-Our Head of People and Culture, Robyn Whittaker and our Manager of Organisational Development, Petra Stirling participated in the Gender Equity in the Workplace forum held by UN Women.
+Our Head of People and Culture, Robyn Whittaker and our Manager of Organisation Development, Petra Stirling participated in the Gender Equity in the Workplace forum held by UN Women.
 This annual forum seeks to develop thought leading ideas for the promotion of gender equity in business and the Australian community.

 Gilbert + Tobin also supports disadvantaged women in the community through our pro bono and corporate social responsibility programs, including contributing to the Dress for Success program.